binaryphile/concorde/README.md

     source myscript

 Hmm.
-There's nothing really to test here, is there, since there are no functions defined by `myscript`?
+There's nothing really to test here, is there, since there are no functions defined by `myscript`.
 Perhaps we should change that by making a formal `main` function which is responsible for taking the actions requested by the user: